-One of my staff is part time.
-Does she still need a payroll and pension?
+One of my staff is part-time.
+Does she still need payroll and pension?

-Anyone earning £113.00 or more per week should be on a payroll, and if they are over 22 and are earning £10,000.00 or more per annum she will have to be auto enrolled into a pension scheme.
+Anyone earning £113.00 or more per week should be on a payroll, and if they are over 22 and are earning £10,000.00 or more per annum they will have to be auto-enrolled into a pension scheme.